Second Müller cabinet: Armored cruiser A

 The issue came up in the cabinet in August 1928 when Minister of the Armed Forces Wilhelm Groener submitted a motion to approve the first instalment for the construction of the armored cruiser.
 According to Minister of Finance Rudolf Hilferding (SPD), there were no financial objections.
-Groener threatened to resign if the project was obstructed by the new government, and rumors of an ensuing resignation of the President Hindenburg increased the pressure on the Social Democratic cabinet members.
-They did not want to provoke a governmental or even a constitutional crisis so soon after taking office and in the end agreed to granting the funds.
+Groener threatened to resign if the project was obstructed by the new government, and rumors of an ensuing resignation of President Hindenburg increased the pressure on the Social Democratic cabinet members.
+They did not want to provoke a governmental or even a constitutional crisis so soon after taking office and, in the end, agreed to grant the funds.

 The cabinet's decision met with fierce criticism among the SPD Reichstag membership and in the party as a whole.
 The KPD took advantage of the situation to launch a petition for a referendum against the construction of the armored cruiser.
 Pressured in this way, the SPD parliamentary contingent decided to submit a proposal to stop the project.
 The Reichstag vote on the motion on 15 November 1928 took place under strict party discipline, with the result that the three SPD ministers and the Chancellor himself had to vote against the government resolution that they had supported just weeks earlier in the cabinet.
 It amounted to a vote of no confidence in themselves.
 The middle class public held the vote against the Social Democrats, viewing it as an inability to govern.
 Joseph Wirth of the Centre Party spoke openly of a "creeping crisis of German parliamentarism".
 Moreover, the Social Democrats' votes could not prevent the granting of funds for the construction of the armored cruiser since the middle class parties were able to put together a majority against the SPD's motion to stop the project.